Inheritances in Divorce

 It can be difficult to prove that property is separate property during divorce if the property is comingled or if your spouse contributed to the property if you are not careful about maintaining separate accounts.
 If your spouse seeks equitable distribution of an asset you claim as separate property, you will need to provide records of the source of that property (called tracing) to determine the proper categorization of the asset.

-If you receive an inheritance or gift and are concerned with keeping it separate property, please call Peter Van Aulen a NJ divorce lawyer at 201-845-7400 for a consultation.Sources
+If you receive an inheritance or gift and are concerned with keeping it separate property, please call Peter Van Aulen a NJ divorce lawyer at 201-845-7400 for a free initial consultation.Sources